juliarcha/putty-ssh-auth-docs/tutorial.md

     !["Actions" section in PuTTY Key Generator's interface with the "Save private key" button highlighted in red.](/images/save-private-key.png)

-    > Later in this document, we explain the process of [Adding an extra safety layer with passphrase](#adding-an-extra-safety-layer-with-passphrase).
+    > Later in this document, we explain the process of [Adding an extra safety layer with a passphrase](#adding-an-extra-safety-layer-with-a-passphrase).

 5. Choose a secure location on your computer and save the `.ppk` (PuTTY Private Key) file with a descriptive name (e.g., `my_private_key.ppk`).